 tofu

-This very healthy squash pudding from the archives manages to still taste good.
-I think it would make a very good side dish to a Thanksgiving dinner, from which vegans and vegetarians can partake of without feeling deprived.
+(The 10 year anniversary of JustHungry is at the end of this month.
+To commemorate this event I’m highlighting some of my favorite posts from the archives.
+This very healthy squash pudding or crustless pie would make a very good side dish for Thanksgiving dinner.
+It's vegan, so anyone can enjoy it without worry!
 It is not that sweet - probably less sweet than many traditional side dishes.
 I hope you give it a try!
-Originally published November 19, 2007, and tweaked a bit - note the addition of a little miso!
+Originally on published November 19, 2007, and tweaked a bit since.
+If you want this to be gluten-free, choose an appropriate type of miso.
+The miso adds a small but critical bit of umami and richness.)

 Looking at tofu

-There are several tofu recipes both here in Just Hungry as well as on Just Bento, and I’ve even shown how to make your own tofu.
+There are several tofu recipes both here in Just Hungry as well as on Just Bento, and I've even shown you how to make your own tofu from scratch.
 However, up until now I have never really tried to explain the differences between types of tofu, when to use them and how to store them.
-Well now is the time to fix that. continue reading...
+Well now is the time to fix that.

 Bacon.
 Tofu.
 Two proteins on the opposite ends of the food social scale.
 One is revered, serenaded, hailed as the food of the Gods.
 The other is reviled, sneered at, as being bland, boring, even disgusting.